miohtama/webkivy/README.rst

 Viewing logs
 ============

 Android logs to a subsystem which is often referred as "adb logs".
+You will need to be able to read this when a Java native crash occurs e.g. when using Android APIs through pyjnius.

 The easiest way to view these logs is to